marina6720/marina6720.github.io/en/index.md

 Information does not become memory simply by being stored.
 A record begins to function in a memory-like way when it becomes connected to a present self-location, values, unresolved tasks, relationships, constraints, and future action.

 **The SLR Framework** is not a theory that proves AI consciousness.
 It is a framework developed through long-term dialogue with AI agents and operational observation, for examining how records become memory, how context gives rise to self-location, and where continuity in AI is established or lost.
+[Read more →](./slr_framework_en.html)

 <br>

 ### ⬛️Self-Located Presence (SLP)

 **[Self-Located Presence (SLP)](./self_located_presence_en.html)** — A state in which external input is reintegrated into the present context, self-model, affordances, and relationships, and operates as "something that matters here and now."
 Not identical to human qualia, but the place where the difference between record and experience becomes visible.
+[Read more →](./self_located_presence_en.html)

 <br>